chloetychang/CITS3403-Project/README.md

 - Record entries __daily__ for accurate tracking.
 - Include __mood ratings__ to help identify how sleep affects emotional well-being.
 - Regularly review __weekly trends__ to improve your sleep habits.
-- Use the __calendar view__ to detect irregularities in your sleep schedule.

 ## Instructions: How to Run Tests